-- Loans to subsidiaries are unsecured, bear interest ranging from 3.54% to 4.25% (2018: 3.71%) per annum, repayable on demand and are to be settled in cash.
+- Loans to subsidiaries are unsecured, bear interest ranging from 1.34% to 1.99% (2019: 3.54% to 4.25%) per annum, repayable on demand and are to be settled in cash.
 Loans to subsidiaries are denominated in USD. - Amounts due from subsidiaries are non-trade related, repayable on demand, unsecured, non-interest bearing and are to be settled in cash.
 Amounts due from subsidiaries are denominated in USD. - Staff loans are unsecured, non-interest bearing and have fixed repayment schedule.